wilburc/wilburc.github.io/_portfolio/ugh.md

 I described the idea as “SmarterChild meets Online Diaries.”

 ### Goals
+This product provides:

-- Provide a safe, confidential place for anyone to complain about anything.
+- A safe, confidential place for anyone to complain about anything.
-- Provide stress-relief
+- Stress-relief
-- Provide sympathy
+- Sympathy
+- Laughter and eye-rolling

-All while satirizing the so-called online rant of the millenial.
+All while satirizing the so-called online rant of the millenial — canned, insincere responses at set intervals.

 I mocked-up my idea in Balsamiq.
 It included sliders for the bot’s “personality,” as well as an on/off switch.